mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/1_Setup.md

 ![Creating a Cognitive Service Key](./resources/assets/new-cognitive-services.PNG)

-This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside, as well as what pricing plan you'd like.
+This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside (**eastus** or **westus** are good options), as well as what pricing plan you'd like.
 We'll be using **S1** so that we have the throughput we need for the tutorial.
 Use the same Resource Group that you used to create your DSVM.
 We'll be using this same resource group below for our Blob Storage and Cosmos DB as well. _Pin to dashboard_ so that you can easily find it.
 Since the Computer Vision API stores images internally at Microsoft (in a secure fashion), to help improve future Cognitive Services Vision offerings, you'll need to check the box that states you're ok with this before you can create the resource.

 **Modifying `settings.json`, part one**